mikeharrison32/photoforge-client/README.md

 # Contribution

 I am really looking for contributors to finish this project.
-If you are interested please let me know.
+If you are interested contact info on my profile or just fork the repo and open a PR.
+I'm always quick to respond :)